KarnerTh/mermerd/readme.md

   -o, --outputFileName string         output file name (default "result.mmd")
-      --runConfig string              run configuration (replaces global configuration) -s, --schema string                 schema that should be used --selectedTables strings        tables to include
+      --runConfig string              run configuration (replaces global configuration) -s, --schema string                 schema that should be used --schemaPrefixSeparator string  the separator that should be used between schema and table name (default ".")
+      --selectedTables strings        tables to include
       --showAllConstraints            show all constraints, even though the table of the resulting constraint was not selected
-      --showEnumValues                show enum values in description column --useAllSchemas                 use all available schemas
+      --showEnumValues                show enum values in description column --showSchemaPrefix              show schema prefix in table name --useAllSchemas                 use all available schemas
       --useAllTables                  use all available tables
 ```